Sebastian-TheDataDetective/Data_Analysis_Portfolio/README.md

 **4. Countries Under Delivering:** Identify countries with a 15% difference between actual deliverable versus target deliverable.
 This difference should be adjustable by the user (i.e. chart showing countries under-delivering - where the deliverables are below the target).

-**Skills:** Business requirements gathering, capture and analysis; Design implementation; Interactive dashboard design; User Experience (UX) Design; Qualitative and quantitative data interpretation; Data Transformation and Calculation; Data Integration; Data visualization; and Data Storytelling
+**Skills:** Business requirements gathering, capture and analysis; Design implementation; Interactive dashboard design; User experience (UX) design; Qualitative and quantitative data interpretation; Data transformation and calculation; Data integration; Data visualization; and Data storytelling

 **Technology/Tools:** Tableau